MicrosoftDocs/customer-insights/ci-docs/export-destinations.md

 1. In the **Set up export** pane, select which connection to use.
 [Connections](connections.md) are managed by administrators.

 1. Provide the required details and select **Save** to create the export.
+For the required details, review the Customer Insights documentation for the specific export.

 ## Manage existing exports